Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization

+The number of ML methods available in the literature is extensive.
+ML has become one of the most active areas of research and development, with a wide range of applications across diverse fields.
+This rapid growth has been driven in part by the availability of efficient and accessible implementations of widely used ML algorithms.

+Recent advances in deep learning, particularly attention-based architectures such as TabNet \citep{arik21:a} and FT-Transformer \citep{gorishniy:21a}, have shown promising results on tabular datasets.
+Tabular data, structured in rows and columns with each row representing a sample and each column a feature, is common in reservoir simulations and data assimilation workflows.
+Nonetheless, despite the remarkable progress of deep learning in recent decades, studies have shown that traditional, or ``classical'', ML methods, based on ensemble of decision trees, often outperform deep learning techniques when applied to tabular data \citep{shwartzziv:22a,borisov:24a,grinsztajn:22a}.

+Given the variety of available methods, we compared the performance of ten different ML algorithms in the first part of Section~\ref{sec:test_cases}, including ``classical'' ML and deep learning methods, with the goal of identifying the most suitable approach for generating localization coefficients.
+The following methods were considered:

-\begin{itemize} \item \textbf{Linear regression}: A linear regression makes a prediction by simply computing a weighted sum of the input features plus a constant.
-The output of a linear regression is a linear function of the input.
-We use the linear regression implementation of \texttt{scikit-learn} \citep{scikit-learn}.
+\begin{itemize} \item \textbf{Linear regression}: Linear regression predicts output by computing a weighted sum of the input features plus a constant.
+The output is a linear function of the inputs.
+We use the scikit-learn implementation of linear regression \citep{scikit-learn:11a}.

-\item \textbf{Decision tree}: Decision trees have a hierarchical tree structure, which consists of nodes and branches.
-They can be seen as a way to divide the feature space into a set of rectangles and then assign a simple model (a constant) in each one.
-They are simple but powerful and are the building blocks of random forest and gradient boosting algorithms \citep{hastie:09,geron:19}.
-The decision tree is implemented here using the \texttt{scikit-learn}.
+\item \textbf{Decision tree}: Decision trees have a hierarchical structure consisting of nodes and branches.
+They partition the feature space into regions and assign a constant prediction within each region.
+Although simple, they are powerful and serve as the foundation for ensemble methods like random forests and gradient boosting \citep{hastie:09a,geron:19a}.
+We use the scikit-learn implementation.

-\item \textbf{Support vector regression}: Support vector regression (SVR) is based on the principles of Support Vector Machines (SVM).
-SVR tries to fit the best hyperplane, within a predefined margin of tolerance, to the training data in a high-dimension space.
-This allows the SVR to handle both linear and non-linear relationships in the data \citep{smola:04a}.
-We use the \texttt{scikit-learn} implementation of the SVR with a radial basis function kernel.
+\item \textbf{Support vector regression (SVR)}: SVR is based on the principles of Support Vector Machines and aims to fit the best hyperplane to the training data within a predefined margin of tolerance.
+It can model both linear and nonlinear relationships through kernel functions \citep{smola:04a}.
+We use the scikit-learn implementation with a radial basis function (RBF) kernel.